Stove Top Beef Stew Recipe (with Carrots and Potatoes)

 Carrots: I used chopped mini carrots because I was out of large carrots.

-Rosemary: Fresh or dried.
+Rosemary: Fresh herbs or dried

 Cornstarch